QQhankwei/vex-2024/README.md

 Here are some of the important functions implemented in our code:

 - **`control_tank()`**: This function controls the left and right drive motors based on joystick inputs from the controller, with deadband adjustments for smooth control.
-- **`autonoteTask()`**: Handles autonomous behaviors, such as detecting and interacting with objects based on the selected team color.
+- **`noteTask()`**: Handles autonomous behaviors, such as detecting and interacting with objects based on the selected team color.
 It controls the intake system and other mechanisms for pre-programmed strategies.
-- **`hangControlTask()`**: Manages the robot’s hanging mechanism during autonomous or driver control, responding to button inputs to adjust the position of the robot’s arm.
+- **`hangTask()`**: Manages the robot’s hanging mechanism during autonomous or driver control, responding to button inputs to adjust the position of the robot’s arm.
 - **`position_track_task()`**: Ensures the robot maintains its heading and position throughout the match using real-time tracking.
-- **`seenote_task()`**: Detects the presence of blue and red rings, using the robot’s pneumatic system to interact with them automatically.
+- **`momogo_task()`**: Utilizes optical sensors to detect the distance to a mobile goal, changing the LED indicator lights accordingly: flashing lights indicate proximity, a green light shows that pneumatic pressure is off, and a red light means pneumatic pressure is on.
-- **`teleseemobilegoal_task()`**: Utilizes optical sensors to detect the distance to a mobile goal, changing the LED indicator lights accordingly: flashing lights indicate proximity, a green light shows that pneumatic pressure is off, and a red light means pneumatic pressure is on.
+- **`intake_task()`**: This function controls the robot's intake system.
+It manages the intake motors to pick up game pieces (such as rings or cubes) and ensures proper operation based on the selected mode.
+The function includes logic for starting and stopping the intake motors, adjusting motor speeds, and using sensor feedback to detect the presence of game pieces for efficient collection and handling.
+The task can be triggered based on button presses from the controller, allowing the driver to control the intake system in real-time.

 ## Setup